Uber Insurance Coverage for Passengers

 When Uber, Lyft, and other rideshare companies first came on the scene, there was a lot of confusion about how drivers needed to handle insurance, what their insurance policies would cover, and which policy paid for injuries to passengers.
 All too often, the driver’s liability policy refused to pay out when the driver caused an accident because they were using their personal vehicle for ridesharing.

 Thankfully, most states now require rideshare companies to provide insurance for rideshare drivers.
 The insurance coverage generally includes contingency coverage when the driver is ready to accept rides but is not yet matched with a rider, and third-party liability coverage once they match with a rider and after they pick up a passenger.
-An Uber accident lawyer knows how Uber’s policy works and how to recover compensation for passengers in accidents.
+A lawyer knows how Uber’s policy works and how to recover compensation for passengers in accidents.

 According to Uber, all drivers have insurance coverage that kicks in when they are en route to pick up a rider and during a trip when they have a passenger in the car.
 This policy provides $1 million in liability coverage per covered accident.